Kaiser-Fleetwings XBTK: Operational history

 The flight testing revealed inadequate engine cooling and severe fuselage vibration.
 Resolution of these problems and the replacement of the R-2800-22W engine, which was already out of production, by the -34 delayed restart of flight trials until July 1945.
 The aircraft was delivered to the U.S. Navy Naval Air Test Center at Naval Air Station Patuxent River, Maryland, in August 1945 for evaluation.
 After the end of World War II, the U.S. Navy cut orders from 20 to 10 aircraft.
-Test results recommended replacement of the novel exhaust system with a more normal system, as the cockpit temperature was very high and cockpit entry and exit after an engine shutdown was extremely difficult.
+Test results recommended replacement of the novel exhaust system with a conventional system, as the cockpit temperature was very high and cockpit entry and exit after an engine shutdown was extremely difficult.
 It also noted that stall performance was poor, particularly with power off.
 It was noted, however, that diving characteristics were superior to any dive bomber in service or under development.

 The aircraft was transported back to Fleetwings where redesign began.
 The second production aircraft first flew in March 1946 and featured built-in leading edge slots which greatly improved the stall performance of the aircraft.
 However, by early 1946 procurement of new aircraft was drastically cut down and the BTK found its role already filled by the Douglas AD Skyraider and Martin AM Mauler.
 In May 1946 it was decided to complete five airframes already in production.
 Continued testing revealed problems when the aircraft was put in a spin, and the U.S. Navy finally terminated the contract on 3 September 1946, as there was no need for the aircraft anymore.
 The five prototypes were scrapped, with the two "flying" examples broken up by April 1946.